PapiAlfa/FiveM-Documentation---Resources/2 | Creating Your First Resource.md

 2 | Creating Your First Resource

-    A step-by-step guide on cdreating your first custom resource for your FiveM server
+    A step-by-step guide on creating your first custom resource for your FiveM server

     Creating a Resource Template
       A brilliant starting task is to make a resource template so you can quickly